ecitsolutions/Autotask/README.md

 - UPDATE: New cache model based nested hashtables.
 Allows direct lookup of values without need for where-object filtering
 - UPDATE: Replaced extensive use of array resizing (slow) with ArrayList and generic lists (fast)
 - UPDATE: UserDefinedFields: Converts [Autotask.UserDefinedField[]] to [Hashtable] on Get.
 Allows direct access to named userdefined fields in your code without cumbersome looping or where clauses
+- DEPRECATED: -GetExternalEntityByThisEntityId.
+It is easier to do `$accounts = Get-AtwsAccount -AccountName AccountName; Get-AtwsContract -AccountId $accounts.id`.
+You usually need both entities anyway.

 ## Version 2.0.0-beta1